Parliament House, Edinburgh: History

+Parliament of Scotland

 Parliament House was built between 1632 and 1640 on the west side of the sloping ground between St Giles’ Cathedral and the Cowgate which was occupied by the burial grounds of St Giles'.
 The burial grounds had ceased to be used for burials in 1566 (with the exception of the burial of John Knox in 1572).
 Three manses on the site which were occupied by the ministers of St Giles' were demolished to accommodate the new building.
 Although Parliament House was not completed until 1640 it hosted the 1639 session of Parliament, which opened on 12 August 1639.
 The building was built on an L-shaped plan, with the main block having three storeys, with the Parliament Hall and the Laigh Hall or Laigh House on the upper two storeys, and below these there was an undercroft.
 The two-storey south-east wing, known as the Treasury, contained chambers on each floor.

 The facade, overlooking Parliament Yard (later Parliament Square), was of ashlar, while the remainder of the building was rubble-built with ashlar dressings.
 The principal entrance was surmounted by a pediment containing the Royal Arms of Scotland, between statues of Justice and Mercy, beneath which was the Latin inscription 'Stant His Felicia Regna' ("Kingdoms stand happy by these virtues").
 The statues, which were the work of Alexander Mylne, were removed around 1824, when the entrance doorway was demolished.
 They were recovered in 1909 and now stand inside Parliament House.